 Email list: If you have segmented email lists, show which one is receiving the email blast.

-Content: If you want, you can include all the content here for your emails, including the subject lines and body copy.
+Content: If you want, you can include all the content here for your emails, including the subject lines, body copy, and landing pages.
 Or to keep the email calendar a bit cleaner, you can link out to content docs.

 A/B testing: Review email performance by tracking A/B tests in your calendar.